What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 The hike is very easy, and we were thankful that the majority of the trail is forested since it started to snow with a strong wind when we left the parking lot.
 Before we were in the trees, it was a bit of a struggle getting pelted in the face with snow.

 The trails going up to Mount Riordan are well marked, but to get to the main entrance of the trail is a little more confusing.
 From the parking lot, you want to take the trail that runs along the power lines (marked Powerline trail on the screenshot to the right) which runs perpendicular to the road going straight up the mountain, and is behind the buildings adjacent to the parking lot.
 I was using the maps.me app in order to get to the trail up to Riordan.
-Maps.me is my go to offline maps while travelling since it often lists trails on the map as well roads.
+Maps.me is my go to offline maps while travelling since it often lists trails on the map as well roads and worked great for me in the Similkameen region.

 After taking the powerline trail, you’ll come to where it meets the Riordan trail.
 This point is a little more obvious as there is a sign at the foot of the trail—it’s the path that leads into the trees.